 Another area that is commonly x-rayed is the abdomen.
 Performing an abdominal x-ray can help assess a person’s digestive tract and also identify swallowed items.

-There is minimal exposure to radiation during an x-ray, and most often the benefits far outweigh the risks.
+There is minimal exposure to radiation during an x-ray, and the benefits, most often, far outweigh the risks.
 Although exposure to radiation is minimal, pregnant women should take precaution and avoid the procedure as radiation poses risks to unborn children.

-We recommend wearing loose, comfortable clothing should be worn to maximize patient comfort and ease of access.
-However, you may be asked to change into a special gown if needed.
+We recommend wearing loose, comfortable clothing to maximize comfort and ease of access.
+Depending on the type of X-Ray, you may be asked to change into a special gown.

 You may be asked to remove glasses, jewellery, and other metal objects, as they can interfere with the quality of the X-Ray.
 Please disclose to your technician if you have any metal implants, prior to your X-Ray.